zinja-coder/zin-mcp-client/README.md

 ## To report bugs, issues, feature suggestion, Performance issue, general question, Documentation issue.
  - Kindly open an issue with respective template.

- - Tested on Mac OS and Linux environment with Zin MCP Servers. (jadx-mcp-server, apktool-mcp-server)
+ - Tested on Mac OS and Linux environment with jadx-mcp-server

 ## 🙏 Credits